Bird of Paradise Care

 Will my Bird of Paradise flower?

 - Most often, Bird of Paradise will not produce flowers indoors.
-Only in their natural habitat and high light conditions will the circumstances be right for them to flower.
-The variety Greenery Unlimited provides is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.
+Only in their natural habitat of high humidity and high light conditions will the circumstances be right for them to flower.
+The variety Greenery Unlimited offers is the white flowering giant Bird of Paradise, as the leaves are much larger and more impressive than those of the orange flowering variety, which flower more commonly.

 What is this spear emerging from the middle of my plant?

 - A new leaf!
 New leaves always come from the center of the plant and shoot out in a tightly wound spear.
 Over the course of a few weeks the leaf will slowly uncurl and reveal a brilliant, shiny, bright green new leaf.
 Although tempting, do not assist the leaf to open as this can damage the leaf.
 If the leaf seems stuck in spots and is splitting, you may want to try to increase the humidity around the plant and mist the emerging leaf.